-There are many ways you can contribute to the
+There are many ways you can contribute to

 Whether it's through an annual giving campaign, like Operation Independence or Holiday Spirit, there are plenty of opportunities to give back.
-Perhaps you are interested in giving to our endowment, which secures funding for the Senior Center well into the future.
+Perhaps you are interested in giving to our endowment, which secures funding for The hub well into the future.
 Currently, our Celebrating Generations & Building Community Campaign has set a "10 in 10" goal, meaning we are wanting to build our endowment to $10 million in 10 years!
 Some may be curious about giving a capital gift to the CG&BC campaign and project!
 Endowment and CG&BC gifts have various recognition opportunities, as well.
 Maybe you are curious about planned giving, which includes donations of stocks and bonds, monetary gifts and pledges, life insurance, or estate and willed gifts.

 Feeling ready to donate?
 Click the "Ready to Donate" button below to be taken to our secure online donation form!

 At The Hub, we believe that gifts can come in other ways too!
 Looking to make a time contribution?
 Visit our Volunteer page!